Nine killed in Israeli attack in northern Gaza, officials say, in deadliest strike since ceasefire began

 “The targeting of unarmed civilians, especially those providing humanitarian aid to displaced and homeless individuals, constitutes a blatant violation of international and humanitarian law,” Ismail Thawabta, Director General of Hamas’ Government Media Office, added.

-The Israel Defense Forces said Saturday that two “terrorists” had been targeted in the area of Beit Lahia as they were “operating a drone that posed a threat to IDF troops.”
+The IDF said Saturday that six “terrorists” had been killed in the area of Beit Lahia as they were “operating a drone that posed a threat to IDF troops.”

-“Later, a number of additional terrorists collected the drone operating equipment and entered a vehicle.
-The IDF struck the terrorists,” the military added.
+“A number of terrorists were eliminated in the strike, including terrorists who operated under the cover of journalists,” it said in a statement.

+One eyewitness, Mahmoud Louay Atiya, told CNN he had to put out a fire caused by the strike using bottles of water.

 Israeli military operations inside Gaza have continued since the ceasefire began – in response, the IDF has said, to threats to its troops or Hamas violations, but there has been a decline in casualties.